Panoramic view of Kuala Lumpur

 Interior Designer in Penang

-"I was afraid of feeling isolated, but I found an incredible community in Penang.
-The safety is stunning: I come home late from yoga without any apprehension."
+"I was afraid I'd feel isolated, but I found an incredible community in Penang.
+The sense of safety is astonishing: I walk home late from yoga without a second thought."

 Expat Portrait